Zilliqa/ZRC/zrcs/zrc-2.md

 ## III.
 Motivation

 A standard for fungible tokens can serve as an interface for developers to create currencies, utility tokens or stable coins.
-Generally, fungible tokens can be used to represent interchangeable, identical and divisable assets as tokens.
+Generally, fungible tokens can be used to represent interchangeable, identical and divisible assets as tokens.

 ## IV.
 Specification